 Expense ratios as disclosed in the Fund’s most recent annual report to stockholders dated November 30, 2013.
 Expense ratios are net of waivers and/or reimbursements.

 Portfolio holdings are subject to change without notice.
 The mention of specific securities is not a recommendation or solicitation for any person to buy, sell or hold any particular security.
+Top ten holdings are determined on the basis of the value of individual securities held.
+The Fund may also hold positions in other types of securities issued by the companies listed above.
 You can obtain a complete listing of holdings by clicking here

 NAV per share is as of the prior day’s market close of regular trading on the NYSE, generally 4:00 p.m.
 Eastern time, on each day the NYSE is open for trading.